 Unlocking gridlock in style

 How does Nihola compare to other bikes?
 In terms of handling only the Babboe Carve comes close, since the Carve copies the Nihola's independent steering but adds in the same tilt capability found on the Butchers & Bicycles.
 But, a Carve is twice the price, partly because it has tilt steering and partly because it comes already equipped with a Yamaha e-assist system.
-The Butchers & Bicycle also has independent steering but unlike the Babboe Carve, you can't turn it on or off, it's always on.
+A Butchers & Bicycles also has independent steering but unlike the Babboe Carve, you can't turn it on or off, it's always on.
 This too, costs twice the price.
 Below the Nihola sits the Babboe Big and Carve.
-The Big comes in at $2649, significantly less money than the Nihola but also less of a multi-tasker.
+The Big comes in just over $5000, significantly less money than the Nihola but also less of a multi-tasker.
 And, once you add the rain-tent to the Curve you're very close in price to the Nihola Family (which already comes with the rain-tent).

 Pedal-assist, an easy add-on

 The Nihola 4.0 - Pedal assist ready